avasdao/nexajs/packages/README.md

 ## Slim

-A minimal (lightweight) version of the full NexaJS library containing ONLY the minimum libraries required for effective operational use in environments that have strict (data/security) constraints.
+A minimal (lightweight) version of the full NEXA.js library containing ONLY the minimum libraries required for effective operational use in environments that have strict (data/security) constraints.

 ## [Token](/packages/Token)